-- 1.1 This policy sets out the principles and framework for the design, implementation and review of assessment at the Institute of Health and Nursing Australia (IHNA). - 1.2 This policy ensures that IHNA's assessment practices comply with the Standards for Registered Training Organisations 2015 and accreditation standards such as the Enrolled Nurse Accreditation Standards 2017.
-It offers clear guidance to IHNA assessors on assessment processes and evidence requirements, ensuring assessments adhere to the Principles of Assessment and Rules of Evidence.
+- 1.1 This policy sets out the principles and framework for the design, implementation, and review of assessment at the Institute of Health & Nursing Australia (IHNA). - 1.2 This policy ensures IHNA assessment practices comply with the Standards for Registered Training Organisations (SRTOs 2015), provides IHNA assessors with clear information on assessment processes and evidence requirements, and ensures that assessments are conducted in accordance with the Principles of Assessment and Rules of Evidence.